-Ukraine's President Petro Poroshenko has enacted the decision of the National Security and Defense Council of Ukraine (NSDC) dated April 29, 2017 "On personal special economic and other restrictive measures."
+By his decree No. 176, Ukrainian President Petro Poroshenko enacted the decision of the National Security and Defense Council (NSDC) of Ukraine of June 21, 2018 "On the application and amendments to personal, special, economic and other restrictive measures (sanctions)."

 Head of the EU Delegation to Ukraine Hugues Mingarelli is confident that the extension of sanctions against Russia by the European Union shows that all its member states are united in ensuring Ukraine's territorial integrity.

 President of Ukraine Petro Poroshenko intends to discuss the new security challenges from Russia in the Black and Azov Seas with the EU leaders during the upcoming Ukraine-EU summit in July.